 Katrina Ubell: So, thank you for writing it.
 I mean, I it's desperately needed.
 I think a lot of people have been thinking a lot of this stuff and then they just don't know what to do next.

-And there's always been kind of a culture of sort of complaining within medicine, but I feel like it's gotten like a lot worse and people just don't know what to do about it.
+And there's always been kind of a culture of sort of complaining within medicine, but I feel like it's gotten a lot worse and people just don't know what to do about it.
 And this is such a great place to start looking for what is that ramp off of the superhigh of complaining.

 Jimmy Turner: I really appreciate it and I hope it's helpful for a bunch of doctors out there and hopefully, they'll get some reprieve from their current situation if they personally feel burned out or if they know somebody who might benefit from it.